joanaz/WTM/markdown/install-local.md

 $ docker run -it -p 8888:8888 -v ~/shared:/workshop/shared randomforests/wtm:v1
 ```

 Long command, right?
-Here's an explination of the arguments
+Here's an explanation of the arguments.

 * ```-v ~/shared:/workshop/shared``` mounts ```~/shared``` on your laptop as ```/workshop/shared``` inside the container.